michaellperry/jinaga.app/README.md

 }
 ```

-Test it by going to http://localhost:8080.
+Start the app again (`node server`), and test it by going to http://localhost:8080.